NATHANIEL LUKAS, PhD, M.A., LMHC, NCC, CPDT-KA

-Nathaniel has a M.A. in Clinical Counseling and specializes in Animal-Assisted Therapy with canines, as well as treatment for PTSD (Post Traumatic Stress Disorder).
+Nathaniel has a B.A. in Psychology, an M.A. in Clinical Counseling and is a LMHC (Licenced Mental Health Counselor) who specializes in Animal-Assisted Therapy with canines, as well as treatment for PTSD (Post Traumatic Stress Disorder).
 He is a National Certified Mental Health Counselor (NCC).
 Nathaniel is also a PhD graduate of the University of New Mexico in Spanish, where he specialized in curriculum design, instruction, and online education as well as in-person instruction.
-Nathaniel is a bilingual (English/Spanish) diversity trainer and social justice advocate.
+Nathaniel is also a bilingual (English/Spanish) diversity trainer and social justice advocate.
 Click here for his resume.

 PHD offers guided training, which is training for dogs and humans together in relationship.
 Our clients learn practical skills that they are expected to practice between sessions.
 Need a skills review while practicing?
-Check out our learning portals with continuously-updated text and video resources.
+Check out our Learning Portal .

 PHD instruction conforms to LIMA, the ethical standard endorsed by the Association of Professional Dog Trainer (APDT), the Certification Council of Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC).
 Click to read PHD's Ethics Statement.

 Pets and Helping Dogs, LLC has an A+ Rating from the Better Business Bureau.
 We care about core values like respect and providing our clients and our community with excellent service.
-PHD welcomes questions or feedback about us or any of our Affiliates, Student Instructors or Service Dog Training Program Graduates.
+PHD welcomes questions or feedback about us or any of our Affiliate Instructors or Service Dog Program Graduates.

 1. Prevent and treat problematic behaviors in dogs through socialization, training, and human education.